 If you can afford to make a contribution, the amount of grant will be reduced by the amount of your contribution.
 If this is greater than the cost of the work, you won't normally receive any grant.

 In some cases, there may be other sources of financial help available to help you pay your contribution.
-Swale Improvement Agency will be able to advise you on the options available.
-We work with agency to deliver the grants throughout Richmondshire.
-The agency can guide you through the application process, which includes getting quotations for the work, helping you provide and complete the necessary paperwork and overseeing the work in progress.
+Our in-house home improvement agency will be able to advise you on the options available.
+The agency can guide you through the application process, which includes getting quotations for the work, helping you provide and complete the necessary paperwork and overseeing the work through to completion.